-Watch live as Trump supporters gather in Florida
+Watch as Trump supporters gather in Florida

-Watch live as hundreds of Trump supporters gather in Florida after indictment of ex-president
+Watch as hundreds of Trump supporters gather in Florida after indictment of ex-president

-Watch live as Donald Trump’s supporters gather after he was indicted on 37 counts.
+Watch as Donald Trump’s supporters gather after he was indicted on 37 counts.

 The indictment, filed on 8 June in US District Court in Florida, includes more than two dozen counts of illegally withholding classified documents under the Espionage Act.